 Pooh gets stuck in Rabbit’s home entrance, so Rabbit tries to work around the problem!
 From Walt Disney Production’s “The Many Adventures of Winnie the Pooh” (1977)

-With Easter here, I guess bunnies are on my mind.
-Since I have been thinking about how the current COVID19 pandemic would have affected all of Ben’s and my routines and rituals with regard to caregiving and grief, I am going to put the spotlight on Winnie the Pooh’s buddy, Rabbit.
+Easter always brings thoughts of the Disney bunnies.
+It is hard to believe that it has been a year since the COVID19 pandemic began.
+I still think about how the protocols and worries of the disease would have affected all of Ben’s and my routines and rituals with regard to caregiving.
+When it comes to rituals and bunnies, Winnie the Pooh’s buddy, Rabbit is the master.
 Rabbit is the friend who has to have everything just right, who gets flustered when anything goes wrong or things are not in their proper order.
 He sees himself as the caregiver of his friends Pooh, Eeyore, Tigger and Piglet.
 Chances are, as a caregiver, he would put excellent routines in place.
 He would organize schedules and supplies with impeccable care.
 He would also be sent into a tizzy at the slightest change in plans but would try to come up with a work-around.
 Crises like COVID19 might send him into an utter tailspin.
 I imagine that the fear of contamination and spreading of the coronavirus would have put Rabbit in lockdown mode before it was ever suggested or required.
 Rabbit would be the one to try to solve the problem, possibly more to maintain the order he needs in his world than to show compassion.
 I think that he might make me nervous if he was my caregiver.
 And, as caregivers know, trust and compassion are key.
 Although it still feels strange to state it, I am relieved that Ben and my dad do not have this worry.
 They are free of these constraints.

 I think of the strong bonds of friendship that exist between the 100 Acre Woods friends.
 They understand and accept each other for their strengths and weaknesses.
 I imagine the 100 Acre Woods as a sort of sanctuary, free of the coronavirus threat.
 Even Christopher Robin would have been able to visit with his friends in this fictional, blissful world.
 Still, Rabbit would be the friend who worried and obsessed over the safety and health of everyone.